 While we are working on some awesome and precious licensing deals we cannot go into anything specific just yet, but we can already tell you that special MEGA65 versions are in the works of recent and well known Commodore 64 indie games.

 There is a saying in the technology industry: “hardware is hard”.
 It also comes out of rather expensive moulds.
 We already have designs for the cases, which we still need to refine, and then get them turned into injection moulding tools, so that we can produce beautiful MEGA65 cases.

 The MEGA65 hardware is written using the VHDL design language.
 This process is mostly complete, but there are a few outstanding features to finish, and when we get the new motherboards, we will need to tweak the design.

 MEGA65 is more than a retro computer, it is the 21st century realization of the C65 heritage.
 It is a complete 8-bit computer running around 50x faster than a C64 while being highly compatible.
 HD output, SD card support, Ethernet, extended memory and other features increase the fun without spoiling the 8-bit feel.
 We are giving away the designs for free which take considerable time, effort and money to create.Download latest Bitstream

 While it is possible for anyone to download the sources for the FPGA, we are offering a service to keep you updated with the latest core files and infos.
 We ask for a donation of at least EUR 5 to help us provide this service and contribute to ongoing development.
 A project like this involves much greater costs than this, so larger donations are appreciated.
 Talk to us about special recognition for substantial donations.Donate and get registered

 Passwords for the download are sent to registered email addresses on each update.
-We are manually sending out those passwords so please give us a day to do so.
+We are manually sending out those passwords so please give us a few days to do so.

 Videos showing the MEGA65 computer in action, how to use and how to develop software for it.
 These videos are subject to change as the project evolves.